GroenKonijn/jumperbot/HOW_TO_HOST.md

 ![image](https://github.com/GroenKonijn/jumperbot/assets/94995135/8add04d4-227e-4035-82bc-9f675c9888d1)

-   Press 'Python File' and you should be good to go!
+   Press 'Python File' and it should be running.

 ### If you have any questions feel free to msg me on Discord: 1414_